 - Save time and money by outsourcing your B2B SEO technique needs to the experts at Persona-Driven Content

 We recognize this is a crawl, walk run approach, which is why we want to emphasize the most effective SEO techniques and featured snippet brand awareness and brand mention that your ultimate goal should be to have your actual website messaging that brand mention change based on a users location, lifecycle stage, lead stage, referral source, device type or any granular CRM segment.

 The screenshot below shows how our own home page has two variants.
-The organic SEO strategy is showing the text changing based on website traffic from a stranger, or google search engine marketing qualified lead.
+The organic SEO strategy is showing the text changing based on website traffic from a stranger, or Google search engine marketing qualified lead.
 The logic is that your sales-ready website messaging should not be showing the same messaging that a stranger sees to a sales-qualified lead at the bottom of your ever-changing sales funnel.

-Gone are the days when you could fool the google search engines using nothing more than best SEO practices that look like keyword stuff, link building, or overusing internal links in landing pages and external links and featured snippets to your site.
-Having highly valuable content is an important part of your B2B SEO strategy can help drive traffic, continually refine your conversion rate optimization testing strategy, and ultimately increase top-line revenue.
+Gone are the days when you could fool the Google search engines using nothing more than best SEO practices that look like keyword stuff, link building, or overusing internal links in landing pages and external links and featured snippets to your site.
+Having highly valuable content is an important part of your SEO techniques.
+B2B SEO strategy can help drive traffic, continually refine your conversion rate optimization testing strategy, and ultimately increase top-line revenue.